-For the most part, the most powerful passports have been ranked on their mobility score – in essence, how many countries or territories you can get visa-free access to, with a certain passport.
-Global Citizen Solutions have adopted a novel, pioneering approach that goes beyond considering only mobility.
+For the most part, the most powerful passports have been ranked on their mobility score – essentially, an unofficial visa-free score, calculating how many countries or territories you can gain visa-free and visa-on-arrival access to.
+Global Citizen Solutions has adopted a novel, pioneering approach that goes beyond mobility factors.
 In an increasingly globalized world, many people are looking for dual citizenship options or seeking to move to another country permanently.

-Global Passport Index: strongest passports in 2022
+Global Passport Index: Strongest Passports in 2023

 What is the purpose of the Global Passport Index measurement?